Chart Color Schemes

 Mentone's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-Both young and old age cohorts exhibit low prevalence of common health conditions.
-Private health cover is found to be very high at approximately 58% of the total population, which amounts to around 8,172 people.
-The most prevalent medical conditions in the area are mental health issues and asthma, affecting 8.1 and 7.8% of residents respectively.
-Conversely, 69.2% of residents report being completely free from medical ailments, compared to 72.6% across Greater Melbourne.
-Health outcomes for the under-65 population are better than average.
-As of the latest data (2021), Mentone has 21.7% of its residents aged 65 and over, totaling 3,037 people, which is higher than the 15.1% recorded in Greater Melbourne.
-Health outcomes among seniors are above average, with national rankings broadly aligning with those of the general population.
+AreaSearch's assessment indicates low prevalence of common health conditions across both young and old age cohorts.
+The rate of private health cover is very high at approximately 58% of the total population (~8,172 people).
+The most common medical conditions in the area are mental health issues and asthma, impacting 8.1 and 7.8% of residents respectively.
+A total of 69.2% of residents declare themselves completely clear of medical ailments compared to 72.6% across Greater Melbourne.
+The under-65 population demonstrates better than average health outcomes.
+The area has 21.7% of residents aged 65 and over (3,037 people), which is higher than the 15.1% in Greater Melbourne.
+Health outcomes among seniors are above average, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health